-Daniel Abuhoff, a partner and member of Debevoise & Plimpton LLP’s Litigation Department, has been described in Chambers USA as “extremely ...
+Daniel Abuhoff is a retired partner.
+He was a litigation partner and has been described in Chambers USA as “extremely experienced and pragmatic,” ...

 Read Full Biography